IBM/aspera-cli/docs/README.md

 | `pmax`  | Special | Maximum number of **pages** to request.<br/>Stop pages when the maximum is passed. |

 A **Command Parameter** in last position, of type `Proc`, can be used to filter the list of packages.
-This advantage of this method is that the expression can be any test, even complex, as it is Ruby code.
+The advantage of this method is that the expression can be any test, even complex, as it is Ruby code.
 But the disadvantage is that the filtering is done in `ascli` and not in Faspex 5, so it is less efficient.

 Examples: